nomic-ai/Ratlas/README.md

 ### Upload data

-Right now, this package doesn't support incremental data updates because we are making that flow much more powerful; it will soon.
+Right now, this package doesn't support incremental data updates because we are in the process of removing the unique id constraint from atlas.
+TBD.

 ```R
 library(Ratlas)